LearnersGuild/guide/General/Membership/new-learner-progress-check.md

 ### How to Start the Challenge {#marked-how-to-start-the-challenge}

-When you are ready to get started, visit [http://hr.gs/lg-week-4-prog-check](http://hr.gs/lg-week-4-prog-check) and enter the password:`guildpgck`.
+When you are ready to get started send a Slack DM to the SEP assigned to your phase requesting the coding challenge link and password.
 Remember, **the challenge is timed and you only get one shot: do not start the challenge until you have a clear time window and are sure you are ready.**

 ### How the Evaluation Works {#marked-how-the-evaluation-works}